-Illustrated non-fiction Paperback textbook 192 pages First Printed: 2006
+Illustrated non-fiction / 192 p.
+First Printed: 2006

 - German

 - English

 - Russian

 - Romanian

 Swiss History in a Flash Joëlle Kuntz

 What are the origins of Switzerland?
 Where does its renowned neutrality come from?
 How did Switzerland manage to gather four different languages under a single flag?
 These questions - and more - are answered in this clear and clever book in just under 200 beautifully illustrated pages.